Farnaz-Hosseinpour/Python-Data-Science-Handbook/README.md

 ## Python Data Science Handbook

-This repository contains the course material for Python Data Science Handbook by Jake VanderPlas.
+This repository contains the course materials for Python Data Science Handbook by Jake VanderPlas.
+I have read the book, studied the codes, run and modified them.

 ### How to Use this: